sneha930/TurfGamesFront/README.md

 React automatically gives you: allowedRole from the prop you set. children is whatever JSX is inside the component — in this case, <AdminDashboard />

+5. After logging in or logging out, your Navbar shows the correct UI only after a page refresh.

+This happens because:

+You're using localStorage.getItem("user") once inside useEffect().

+But localStorage doesn't trigger re-renders when its value changes.

+So when login/logout changes the user data, the Navbar doesn't automatically update.

+✅ Solution: Use global state to sync login/logout instantly.
+There are 2 common ways:

+Option 1: 🟩 Use useState + useEffect + custom event (simple & quick)
+Option 2: 🟪 Use a global context (AuthContext) (best for larger apps) Since your app is growing, let's go with Option 2 (recommended) — AuthContext.